-The 30-month checkup is the place where growth and development are checked to be sure a child is making progress as expected.
+The 30-month checkup is when the pediatrician checks your child’s growth and development to be sure they’re making progress as expected.

 Average weight for a 30-month-old is around 28.8 pounds for girls and 29.9 pounds for boys.
-Average height is around 35.6 inches for girls and 36.0 inches for boys, according to the US Centers for Disease Control.
+Average height is around 35.6 inches for girls and 36.0 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

-• Speech.
+- Speech.
 At 30 months old, speech development is happening fast.
-It's normal for a 30-month-old vocabulary to be around 100 to 250 words.
-She may also be using two- or three- word phrases.
-A 30-month-old not talking may need to have a hearing evaluation and/or may need some help from an early intervention program.
+It's normal for a 30-month-old’s vocabulary to be around 200 to 1,000 words; your child may also be using two- or three- word phrases.
+A 30-month-old who’s not talking may need to have a hearing evaluation and/or may need some help from an early intervention program.
 Discuss any concerns you may have about your child's speech development with your pediatrician.

-• Motor skills.
-Thirty-month-olds can usually walk up and down stairs, kick and throw a ball, jump and build towers of blocks.
+- Motor skills.
+Thirty-month-olds can usually walk up and down stairs, kick and throw a ball, jump and build a tower of at least eight blocks.

-• Potty Training.
-Some 30-month-olds are fully potty trained and some aren’t ready to start yet.
+- Potty training.
+Some 30-month-olds are fully potty trained, and some aren’t ready to start yet.
 It all depends on your child's interest level and abilities.
-To potty train a 30-month-old boy or girl, your child must be able to recognize when he has to go to the bathroom and must be able to pull his pants up and down.
+To potty train a 30-month-old boy or girl, your child must be able to recognize when they have to go to the bathroom and must be able to pull their pants up and down.
 A weekend at home without training pants could help along the process; if it doesn't, that may mean your child just needs more time.
 Take a break before trying again later.

-• Tantrums.
+- Tantrums.
 At 30 months old, tantrums are still common.
-However, the peak time frame for tantrums tends to be between 17 and 24 months, so you might notice soon that their frequency is starting to decline.
-If your child has frequent tantrums (several per day), discuss it with the pediatrician because some kids need extra help learning to calm themselves down.
+But take heart: The peak time frame for tantrums tends to be between 18 and 36 months, so soon you might notice a decline in their frequency.
+If your child has several tantrums a day, discuss it with the pediatrician; some kids need extra help learning to calm themselves down.

-• DIY.
-Your child can probably undress herself now; some 30-month-olds pull on their own pants and socks too.
+- DIY.
+Your child can probably undress themselves now; some 30-month-olds pull on their own pants and socks too.

-• Fickleness.
-He's torn between wanting to be a big kid and wanting to be a baby.
-So some days, he might do things on his own and others, he insists you do it all.
+- Fickleness.
+Your kiddo is torn between wanting to be a big kid and wanting to be a baby.
+Some days, they might do things on their own, and others, they insist you do it all.
 Some parents find that their 30-month-olds are well behaved at school or daycare but wild at home.
-He may be anxious or shy around strangers too.
+They may be anxious or shy around strangers too.

 Bring up any health questions or concerns to the doctor at the 30-month checkup.
 Some common health questions parents of 30-month-olds have are:

-Sleep is super important for any kid – not just 30-month-olds.
-Kids needs sleep for growth and brain development and to keep their mood in check.
+Sleep is super important for any kid, not just 30-month-olds.
+Kids need sleep for growth and brain development and to keep their mood in check.